 As a social care provider, you know that all staff need to be supported through their mandatory training and any further qualifications that are useful for their role.
 According to Regulation 18 of the Health and Care Act 2008 Regulations 14, ‘Staff should receive regular appraisal of their performance in their role from an appropriately skilled and experienced person and any training, learning and development needs should be identified, planned for and supported.’

-Continuous performance management software can give your managers the ability to identify these learning and development opportunities.
+Continuous performance management software can give your managers the ability to identify these training and development opportunities.
 Your teams can set personal development goals alongside their performance objectives, setting conversations with their manager to discuss progress.
 All of this gives your employees more control, empowering them to pursue their own goals and a career with your organisation.

 3. Give employees a voice